 What’s new in keratoconus treatment?

-The ClearKone hybrid contact lens, introduced by SynergEyes, Inc., in 2009, is one of the most significant new contact lens design for keratoconus.
-EyeLux Optometry's Dr. Chou was the first practitioner in San Diego to commercially prescribe ClearKone.
+In addition to scleral lenses, others with keratoconus benefit from the new-generation of hybrid contact lenses which have a rigid center but soft outer skirt.
+The SynergEyes ClearKone hybrid contact lens, was introduced in 2009.
+EyeLux Optometry’s Dr. Chou was the first practitioner in San Diego to commercially prescribe ClearKone.
 ClearKone can demonstrably improve visual acuity and lens-wearing comfort for select keratoconus patients.
 In 2013, a higher oxygen permeable version of this lens, SynergEyes UltraHealth, was introduced.
 UltraHealth uses a soft skirt material called a silicone-hydrogel which permits greater oxygen supply to the eye.
-EyeLux Optometry is one of the first practices in the U.S. to offer this lens treatment for selected cases of keratoconus.
+EyeLux Optometry is one of the first practices in the U.S. to offer this lens for selected cases of keratoconus treatements.

-EyeLux Optometry also prescribes special soft contact lenses for keratoconus including KeraSoft IC and NovaKone.
+EyeLux Optometry also prescribes special soft contact lenses for various keratoconus treatments including KeraSoft IC and NovaKone.
 These lenses are thicker-than-normal lenses which help minimize the irregular eye surface of keratoconus.

 - Chou B. Treating keratoconus with contact lenses helps your patients and generates referrals.
 Review of Optometric Business.
 January 17, 2012.